 Awards such as these should carry more credence, for a list of the awards won by Bernard O’Sullivan the proprietor of IOP, visit our awards page.

 As with everything in life, quality work takes time!

 Please remember that there is also an onus on you the client, to allow sufficient time for the photographer to do the job to the highest standard, this includes allowing for bad weather, or delays in your supply chain.

-Q How do I know if standards will be maintained on subsequent commissions?
+Will standards be maintained on future commissions?